WuerthPhoenix/tornado/doc/61-tornado/collectors.rst

 subscribes to user defined `Event Streams
 <https://icinga.com/docs/icinga2/latest/doc/12-icinga2-api/#event-streams>`__.
-Each Icinga2 Event published on the stream, is processed by the embedded :ref:`jmespath collector <tornado-jmespath>` that uses them to produce Tornado Events which are, finally, forwarded to the Tornado Engine's TCP address.
+Each Icinga2 Event published on the stream, is processed by the embedded :ref:`jmespath collector <tornado-jmespath-collector>` that uses them to produce Tornado Events which are, finally, forwarded to the Tornado Engine's TCP address.